CNDLS TEL Colloquium

 Faculty will explore a range of learning models as well as discuss issues of design and implementation, including selecting appropriate tools, addressing challenges, and assessing impact on the student experience.

 Meetings will be facilitated by CNDLS faculty and staff.
-In addition to attending monthly meetings, participants will be asked to design, implement, and assess a TEL project by the end of their year-long participation.
+In addition to attending monthly meetings, participants will be asked to design, implement, and assess a TEL project by the end of their participation in the cohort.
 You can find a list of current and past participants here.

-The Spring 2019 TEL Colloquium—a six-month, hands-on experience—will explore a range of pedagogical approaches to blended learning (sometimes referred to as flipped, hybrid, or mixed-mode learning).
-As part of this six-month exploration, faculty in the TEL colloquium will engage with various strategies and tools to integrate traditional in-class learning with learning beyond the classroom.
-Faculty will participate in both face-to-face monthly meetings and in an online environment as they design individual projects.
+The 2019 - 2020 TEL Colloquium—a eight-month, hands-on experience—will explore a range of pedagogical approaches to blended learning (sometimes referred to as flipped, hybrid, or mixed-mode learning).
+TEL colloquium participants will engage with various strategies and tools to integrate traditional in-class learning with learning beyond the classroom.
+Faculty will participate in both face-to-face, monthly meetings and in an online environment as they design and implement individual projects.

 For examples of blended learning projects that Georgetown faculty have undertaken in the past few years, see the following: